 Excellent control of most annual grasses and fair to good control of small-seeded broadleaves such as pigweed and lambsquarters.
 Consistent performance.
-Does not control wild sunflower, cocklebur, or wild mustard.
+Does not control large-seeded broadleaves such as, wild sunflower, cocklebur, or wild mustard.
 Gives fair wild oat control.
 Excellent crop tolerance.
 Minimum carrier is 5 gpa.
 Less soil residual than Treflan; no label limitations for common crops for the following year.
 Do not plant perennial grass crops or grass mixtures for 12 months after a spring application or 18 months if not irrigated.
 Do not graze or forage treated fields.